setavenger/BIP0352-light-client-specification/README.md

 ## Specification

-Below the mandatory fields represent the bare minimum for a client to function.
-It makes sense to include optional fields from the get go so clients don't have to get this information in a second or third round of requests.
+The mandatory fields are the bare minimum for a client to function.
+It makes sense to include optional fields from the get go so clients don't have to get certain information in a second or third round of requests.
+Optional fields are based on what data is usually provided by BlindBit Oracle too smoothen some workflows.

 ### Tweaks

 Tweaks MUST be provided as json arrays of compressed public keys (33byte) in hex format.
 (Should bandwidth critical applications use byte serialisation for this?
-A json array of strings is easier for developers but will probably use more bandwidth. gRPC could reduce bandwidth for exactly these kinds of datasets).
+A json array of strings is easier for developers but will probably use more bandwidth.).
 See example below:

 ```json
 [